CMSgov/ab2d/Deploy/documentation/AB2D_Deployment_Production.md

 1. Select **Close** on the "Success" window

+### Set up paging policy for a user

+1. Note the following is an example of a three step paging policy

+   - **Step 1:**

+     ```
+     Immediately...
+     - Send an SMS to {mobile phone number}
+     - Execute the next step if I have not responded within 5 minutes
+     ```

+   - **Step 2:**

+     ```
+     Then...
+     - Send an SMS to {mobile phone number}
+     - Execute the next step if I have not responded within 5 minutes
+     ```

+   - **Step 3:**

+     ```
+     Finally...
+     - Every 5 minutes until we have reached you
+     - Make a phone call to {mobile phone number}
+     ```

+1. If a user wants to change his "Primary Paging Policy", he does the following

+   1. Log on to VictorOps

+   1. Select the username in the top right of the page

+   1. Select **Profile**

+   1. Configure desired primary paging policy

+   1. Select **Save**

+1. If a global admin wants to set the "Primary Paging Policy" for someone else, he does the following

+   1. Log on to VictorOps

+   1. Select the **User** tab

+   1. Configure desired primary paging policy

+   1. Select **Save**

 ### Install the VictorOps mobile app

 > *** TO DO ***: Determine if we want to use this.